Weight Teasing and Its Effect on Adolescent Wellbeing

 The participants who reported being teased about their weight had lower body satisfaction scores, lower self-esteem scores, and higher depressive symptom scores than those who did not report being teased.

-They also had higher suicidal ideation scores, with 25% expressing suicidal thoughts and 9% reporting suicidal attempts!!!
-In fact, those that were teased by both parents and friends, had double the amount of suicidal thoughts compared to the group of teens that did not have any teasing.
+They also had higher suicidal ideation scores.
+Specifically, 25% expressed suicidal thoughts and 9% reported suicidal attempts!!!
+In fact, those who were teased by both parents and friends had double the amount of suicidal thoughts compared to the group of teens that did not have any teasing.

 Moreover, the results showed that weight-based teasing from peers had a more significant effect on body satisfaction and self-esteem than weight-based teasing from parents.